Card Transaction Examples

 This example shows a cardholder using a ride-share app.
 At the beginning of a ride, the app obtains a $15 preauthorization and then settles the actual amount ($10) at the end of the ride.
 The cardholder has an available balance of $500 prior to the ride.
 The network is Mastercard Banknet (credit).

-- The second row represents the end of the ride, when the ride-share app determines that the actual cost of the ride is 10.00, and so it sends a 5.00 reversal.
+- Row 2 — The end of the ride, when the ride-share app determines that the actual cost of the ride is 10.00, and so it sends a 5.00 reversal.
 Galileo removes 5.00 from the hold.

-- The third, fourth and fifth rows have the same timestamp one or two days later, and they represent Galileo receiving the clearing message for -10.00.
-Galileo expires the 5.00 reversal first before backing out the original 15.00 hold and posting the $10 settlement.
+- Rows 3–5 — All rows have the same timestamp one or two days later, and they represent Galileo receiving the clearing message for –10.00.
+Galileo expires the 5.00 reversal first before backing out the original 15.00 hold and posting the 10.00 settlement.

 Other network codes